Wangpo Tethong: Life and work

 As the first exile Tibetan, he carried out a daring protest at the Tiananmen Square in Beijing in 2006.
 Among other events, Tethong also organized the manifestations with HH 14th Dalai Lama in Berlin (Germany), Vienna (Austria) and Zürich (Switzerland).
 Since April 2000 Tethong is the media officer of Greenpeace Switzerland, since 2006 senior consultant for the Zürich-based Kampagnenforum, an agency for development and implementation of participatory communication campaigns.
 He works as freelancer, consultant for public affairs, and on communication and film production.

+In 2025, he presented—together with the Library of Tibetan Works and Archives—the 17-volume collected edition of his father, Rakra Thupten Choedar Tethong, a well-known Tibetan educator, scholar, and writer.

 Tibetan Parliament in Exile

 On 6 May 2014 Wangpo Tethong was elected as member of the Tibetan Parliament in Exile from Europe constituency, where he took the oath of office from speaker Penpa Tsering at a ceremony held at the Tibetan Parliament in Dharamshala.
 He replaced Chungdak Koren who submitted her resignation citing health reasons.
 Wangpo gained the third highest votes in the last parliamentary elections from Europe constituency, which is represented in the Tibetan Parliament by two members: he has been involved in various services to the Tibetan community including the campaign for jailed Tibetan filmmaker Dhondup Wangchen.
 The 44 members of the 15th Tibetan Parliament are present in the three traditional provinces, four Tibetan Buddhist sects and the traditional Bön religion of Tibet.
 Its members are directly elected by Tibetan exiles above the age of 18 from their respective countries around the world.